mavoweb/mavo/CONTRIBUTING.md

 # Want to contribute?

+Please don't ask if you can contribute.
+If it's a small issue, just submit a PR.
+If it's a larger issue, and you have the experience to tackle it, just discuss your proposed design.

 - Currently the main need is **documentation**.
 There is literally a ton of functionality in Mavo that is not documented yet.
 If you want to contribute, please consider contributing documentation, tutorials and/or demos.
 You could do that in [the mavo.io repo](https://github.com/mavoweb/mavo.io).

 If you want to contribute to Mavo's source, read on.